-Since 2000, the Children and Families Commission of Orange County has identified, funded and supported programs with measurable positive impacts on young children’s health and school readiness.
+Since 2000, First 5 Orange County has identified, funded and supported programs with measurable positive impacts on young children’s health and school readiness.
 Its strategic partnerships have allowed the Commission to leverage collective resources to provide more opportunities to keep children healthy and ready to learn.

-In fiscal year 2017/18, the Commission allocated more than $31 million to fund programs for young children.
+In fiscal year 2017/18, First 5 Orange County allocated more than $31 million to fund programs for young children.
 Children ages 0-5 and their families received 2.8 million services.

-The results of the Commission’s investments made since its inception has changed the landscape of services for children and families in Orange County.
+The results of First 4 Orange County’s investments made since its inception has changed the landscape of services for children and families in Orange County.

 Investing In Prenatal Care Means Healthier Babies